Single-User Onboarding

 Users may receive an email about the availability of the app and have to download it or the app may be pre-installed on the company device given to the users.

-A well-designed welcome email plays an important role in introducing an enterprise app to its users since most enterprise users are required to use certain apps for their work.
+A well-designed welcome email plays a key role in introducing an enterprise app to its users since most enterprise users are required to use certain apps for their work.

 Things to consider: